RotherOSS/doc-otobo-installation/content/backup-restore.rst

     -d                     - Target OTOBO home directory.
     [-h]                   - Display help for this command.

-After successful restore it's advised to clear the OTOBO cache.
+After successful restore it is advised to clear the OTOBO cache.
 To do this execute the following command:

 .. code-block:: bash